Huje22/OsTag/README.md

 __CloudBurst page:__ https://cloudburstmc.org/resources/ostag.836/ </br>
 ## Some informations
 * If the configuration was not generated, use the plugin description
-* If you can't set something Indian will probably help you (write in discord)
+* If you can't set something Indian will probably help you (write on discord)

 ## Server using OsTag
 ![Server using ostag](https://bstats.org/signatures/bukkit/OsTagPNX-Nukkit.svg)